CodeFellows-Curve/curve-front-end/src/markdown/competencies/results/problem-solving/4pt.md

 ---
-category: 'Business Acumen'
+category: 'Results'
-proficiency: "Mission and Vision"
+proficiency: 'Problem Solving'
-summary: 'Makes decisions that align work to support the company’s and product’s vision and goals, along with the team KPIs.'
+summary: 'Proactively foresees and mitigates potential blocking issues, while finding solutions to difficult problems by researching and collaborating with the team members.
+Remains solution focused but knows when to escalate.'
 milestone: 4
 ---

 ### Milestone 4 summary.
 Override the digital divide with additional clickthroughs from DevOps.